 Dr. Rebecca Raber was born in 1971, and grew up on the Lovcik Family Farm in Pisek, North Dakota.
 In 1994 she graduated Summa Cum Laude with Departmental Honors from Jamestown College, where she studied with Dr. Richard Harrison Smith, and earned degrees in Vocal/Instrumental Music Education, History/Political Science and Asian Studies.
 She was awarded College Fellow Awards in both Music and History.
 She has been a dedicated vocal and instrumental music educator since that time.
 Dr. Raber’s choir was designated the 2005 ND Governor’s Choir, and she was recently named “Outstanding Music Educator” through the National High School Activities Association.

 Dr. Raber earned her Doctorate of Musical Arts in Choral Conducting at North Dakota State University in 2018, and studied with Dr. Jo Ann Miller, Dr. Michael Weber and Dr. Charlette Moe.
-She recently delivered a lecture recital entitled, ""Conducting the Coded Message Songs of Slavery: Context, Connotations, and Performance Preparation" at the University of Mary in the summer of 2018.
+She recently delivered a lecture-recital entitled, ""Conducting the Coded Message Songs of Slavery: Context, Connotations, and Performance Preparation" at the University of Mary in the summer of 2018.
+She is also scheduled for other lecture-recitals in Bismarck in 2020, involving the performance of African American spirituals.
+Dr. Raber is a co-founder of the Prairie Jubilee Singers, a choral ensemble dedicated to building community through singing spirituals.

 All graphic design by Rebecca Raber